 At The Dawn, we offer a comprehensive treatment programme for addiction and we also treat common co-occurring disorders like depression, anxiety and trauma.
 The programme employs the most effective treatments for these conditions, including group and individual counselling, CBT and EMDR, alongside holistic therapies like meditation, mindfulness and yoga.

 Importantly, we also have a Family Treatment Programme included in the cost of the addiction treatment.
 Most enablers are family members who love the addict and desperately want to help them.
 At The Dawn, family members can come to the centre for three days to learn more about the disease of addiction and also to learn how best to support their loved one after treatment.
 Research shows that addicts whose loved ones are involved in their treatment are more likely to stay clean and sober long term.

-Call or contact us today for a confidential chat to find out how you can stop enabling and start empowering the addict in your life.
+Contact us today for a confidential chat to find out how you can stop enabling and start empowering the addict in your life.